QP/C++ 8.1.2

 Model Kind

-The time event life cycle is illustrated with UML state diagram.
+The time event life cycle is illustrated with a UML state diagram.

 Figure SDS-TE-LIFE: Time Event Life Cycle